Surfing Competition Rules & How It’s Scored

 Moving On From Heats

-Once you understand heats, scoring, and judging, it is easy to understand how surfing competitions work because they are like any typical tournament in sports.
+Once you understand heats, scoring, and judging, it is easy to understand how surfing competitions work.
+They’re just like any typical tournament in sports.
 Winners move on and losers are eliminated until the competition is whittled down into two finalists.
 In the early stages of some competitions, the two top scorers of opening round heats will move on until the heats reach an elimination round where only the top rider moves on.
 Eventually, the winners are funneled into a quarterfinal, a semifinal, and a final.